diem/website/website/blog/2019-11-15-5-months-and-growing-strong.md

 - Inviting community participation in shaping how we get to mainnet by making a detailed technical roadmap available to all.
 - Encouraging developers to test Libra network functionality by launching and continuously improving testnet, which has logged more than 51,000 transactions since we reset the testnet on September 17, 2019.
-- Simplifying how developers work with the Libra project team, so they can focus more on building their projects, by integrating our online developer community, GitHub project, CLA process, and more.
+- Simplifying how developers work with the Libra project team, so they can focus more on building — by integrating our online developer community, GitHub, CLA process, and more.
 - Teaching developers of all backgrounds and skill levels how to work with the Libra network by consistently publishing documentation and technical blogs.
 - Incentivizing developers to help us find and fix bugs faster by launching a Bug Bounty program.